ku-sldg/am-cakeml/apps/blockchain/README.md

 ## Running ##

-1. Go to `./apps/blockchain/` and run the `test.sh` script, passing to it the contract's address, e.g. `./test.sh 0xfeedface`.
+1. Go to the projects root directory, then head to `./build/apps/blockchain/` and run the `test.sh` script, passing to it the contract's address, e.g.
+   `./test.sh 0xfeedface`.
 2. What you should see:
    ```shell
    Starting the server...done.